danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/link_budget.typ

 Interference, demodulation and phase noise effects are still to be analysed, which will reduce the calculated link margin.
 For this reason a margin target of 10dB was selected.

-Additionally, it was assumed that perfect filtering is in place and thus that the total system spectral efficiency is equal to that of the theoretical value for the modulation and coding rate.
+Additionally, it was assumed that ideal matched filtering is in place and thus that the total system spectral efficiency is equal to that of the theoretical value for the modulation and coding rate.
 With that assumption, @ESN0_2_CNR and @spect_eff_2_cap were used to create @modcod_reqs_150khz.

 $ E_s / N_0 = C / N ["dB"] $ <ESN0_2_CNR>
 $ "Capacity" = #sym.eta times B ["bps"] $ <spect_eff_2_cap>